lingtalfi/Light-Realist/README.md

 ==========

 - [Light_Realform](https://github.com/lingtalfi/Light_Realform): a tool to create any form
+- [Light_RealGenerator](https://github.com/lingtalfi/Light_RealGenerator): a tool to generate configuration files for realist and realform

 History Log
 =============

+- 1.14.2 -- 2019-10-24

+    - add link in README.md

 - 1.14.1 -- 2019-10-21

     - added related section in README.md